valheim-server-help/valheim-server-help.github.io/serverTroubleshootingLAN.md

 If the output gets to a line containing `DungeonDB Start`, and isn't producing `Game server connected failed` messages after that, then your server should be running ok and waiting for connections.
 Proceed to trying a local connection below.

 If you have issues at this point, check that you have a `-password` set, that it's 5 characters or more, and not in the server `-name`.
 Also check that the server process is allowed to access the internet in your firewall settings.
-If neither apply, try asking for help in the [the Discord].
+If neither apply, try asking for help in [the Discord].

 ---